stefMT2970/mtCars/jhu_mtcars_analysis.md

 The appendix contains the standard diagnostics plots for the selected model (mpg~wt+qsec+am) and show a slight deviation from a normal distribution.
 VIF shows a slight multicollinearity effect.
 The selected regression model shows that the coefficient for Manual transmission type is 2.9 (=2.9 MPG extra compared to automatic).
-I have to conclude that my initial hypotheses is not supported by this data set.
-Statististics are in favour of supporting the hypotheses that manual transmission cars consume more fuel than automatic transmission cars although the effect is small.
+I have to conclude that my initial hypotheses is supported by this data set.
+Statististics are in favour of supporting the hypotheses that manual transmission cars consume slightly less fuel than automatic transmission cars although the effect is small.

 ```r
 coef(mt.fit); confint(mt.fit)